Here’s Why Alcohol Withdrawal Can Be Deadly florida

 There is a lot of information circulating about alcohol detox and withdrawal symptoms.
 The jumble of details can be confusing for those dealing with an alcohol use disorder and their loved ones.
-Alcohol abuse is dangerous, damages the body, and impacts a person’s entire life.
+Alcohol misuse is dangerous, damages the body, and impacts a person’s entire life.
 Detoxing from alcohol is a necessary first step towards recovery and sobriety.
 However, alcohol detox can also lead to withdrawal.

 For the most part, alcohol withdrawal is uncomfortable and difficult, but not deadly.
 There is no way for someone to know how their body will handle alcohol detox unless they consult a doctor, though.
 Some people with alcohol use disorders are at a higher risk for delirium tremens and potentially fatal withdrawal symptoms.